azat-co/practicalnode/chapter4/chapter4.md

           button.btn.btn-lg.btn-primary.btn-block(type="submit") Log in
 ```

 Again, thanks to Twitter Bootstrap, our page looks stellar.
-It has menu because of the `extends` and `layout.pug`.
+It has a menu because of `extends` and `layout.pug`.
 Figure 4-6 shows how the login page looks.

 ![alt](media/image6.png)

 ***Figure 4-6.** The login page*

 But how to create a new article?
-By posting it's title and text.
+Easy!
+By posting its title and text.

 ## post.pug

 The post page (Figure 4-7) has another form and it also extends `layout.pug`.
-This time, the form contains a text area element which will become the main text of the article.
-In addition to the text, there are title and the URL segment (or path) which is called slug 🐌.
+This time, the form contains a text area element that will become the main text of the article.
+In addition to the article text, there are `title`, and the URL segment (or path) to the article which is called `slug` 🐌.

 ```pug
 extends layout